 Some of the signs and symptoms of Alzheimer’s

 According to the Mayo Clinic: “Alzheimer’s disease is a progressive neurologic disorder that causes the brain to shrink (atrophy) and brain cells to die.
-Alzheimer’s disease is the most common cause of dementia — a continuous decline in thinking, behavioral and social skills that affects a person’s ability to function independently.”
+Alzheimer’s disease is the most common cause of dementia — a continuous decline in thinking, behavioral and social skills that affect a person’s ability to function independently.”

 Patients suffering from Alzheimer’s often have memory impairment, difficulty in remembering new information, and difficulty recalling long-term knowledge.
 Memory impairment becomes obvious, manifesting as losing things, forgetting just after doing something, or speaking and asking the same question repeatedly.